 In general terms, with the exception of artists’ performances, sound recordings and broadcast signals, the Canadian term of copyright lasts for the life of the author and a period of 50 years from the end of the year in which the author died.
-For a sound recording and a broadcast signal the term is 50 years from the end of the year in which the recording was made or the signal was broadcasted.
-For sound recordings published before that 50 year period expires, the term is extended to the end of the year 50 years after publication.

 Once the term of copyright has expired a work becomes part of the public domain and the work can be used, e.g., reproduced or communicated, without permission.
 Other alternatives are also available – see Alternatives to copyright.
 You can also make use of any Exceptions to copyright.